For more information, please contact Rochelle Balan at email@example.com.

 There are usually between 5 and 12 people attending each group.

-Most of our groups are peer-led, meaning that an individual who has been through the experience that the group is focused on (for example, an individual who has battled depression or lost a loved one to suicide) is trained to facilitate the group.
-The only exceptions are the SAM groups, which are run by mental health professionals.
+Our groups are peer-led, meaning that an individual who has been through the experience that the group is focused on (for example, an individual who has battled depression or lost a loved one to suicide) is trained to facilitate the group.

 The strength of the group comes from each one of us giving and receiving support.
 However, feel free to remain silent or say, “I pass” if you don’t feel ready to speak out in the group right away.
 We hope you will share as soon as you feel able.